 These exercises use the platter, rather than the typical deep salad bowl, as the canvas for creation and a means to illustrate the universal process of creative thinking and design.
 No matter the creative field, the steps of creativity are the same.
-Here we’re using salads because, unlike painting or logistics, we all have some experience with salad.
-Salad is a low stake, easy medium for practicing everyday creativity.
-Plus, your installation eats will feed you well and shouldn’t we all be eating more salads anyway?
+Here we’re using salads because we all have some experience with salad.
+Salad is a low stakes, easy medium for practicing everyday creativity.
+Plus, your colorful installation eats will feed you well.
+Shouldn’t we all be eating more salads anyway?

 We call it PLATTERAL THINKING!

 For an introduction to platter salads, read Welcome to Platter Salad Creativity.

 These three salads use watermelon as the focal point in distinctly different ways.
 Let’s see where watermelon can take us.